-In Durkheim's religion theory, a major role is further played by the concept of effervescence: an altered state of consciousness, where individuality is supposed to have given way to great collective excitement over the blessings that society allegedly bestows upon us.
-Even though Durkheim was fortunate never to have experienced a pogrom, such antisemitic mass slaughters were already going on in Eastern Europe during his lifetime and had triggered a westbound mass migration of Azkenazy Jews.
-And as a contemporary of Gabriel Tarde and Gustave Le Bon, he might have realised even a few decades before Nazism and World War II and half a century before René Girard, that this kind of "gesundes Volksempfinden" is also what one risks taking on board when putting one's faith in effervescence.
-In Durkheim's time already, every intellectual had access to knowledge about the persecution of Jews in Medieval Western Europe, as well as the Inquisition and the Christian autos-da-fe in the New World when not only Jews but also Muslims and any non-Christians were the victims, while such staged events also emulated an astonishing level of religious mass murder in the form of human sacrifice that, as a matter of fact, had equally been endemic among Aztecs, Incas, and their regional neighbours before the arrival of the Europeans.
-All these were blatant acts of violence perpetrated in the name of religion.
-In this light we may ask the following question: Was Durkheim's surprising, dogged belief in the moral powers of religion to bring out the best in humankind perhaps primarily the expression of a Jew's desperate hope that history would not repeat itself?
-Or, even beyond the anxiety over collective survival which has been part of the shared history of Jewry, are we here dealing with an implicit but constant trait of Jewish diasporic culture across two millennia - an irrational optimism also found in otherwise very different Jewish thinkers such as Baruch Spinoza, Jacques Derrida, Martin Buber and Emmanuel Levinas, to the effect that the human condition is fundamentally not totally hopeless, that all is well as long as existential awareness of the Name is not lost?
+had access to knowledge about the persecution of Jews in Medieval Western Europe, as well as about the Inquisition and the Christian auto-da-fe's in the New World when not only Jews but also Muslims and any non-Christians were the victims, while such staged events also emulated an astonishing level of religious mass murder in the form of human sacrifice that, before the arrival of the Europeans, had been endemic among Aztecs, Incas, and their regional neighbours - all blatant acts of violence perpetrated in the name of religion.
+In this light we may ask the following question: was Durkheim's surprising, dogged belief in the moral powers of religion to bring out the best in humankind, perhaps primarily: the expression of a Jew's desperate hope that history would not repeat itself?
+Or even, beyond even the anxiety over collective survival which has been part of the shared history of Jewry, do we encounter here an implicit but constant trait of Jewish diasporic culture across two millennia - an irrational optimism also found in otherwise very different Jewish thinkers such as Spinoza, Derrida, Buber and Levinas, 19 to the effect that fundamentally the human condition is not totally hopeless, that all is well as long as existential awareness of the Name is not lost?